The Wider World

-The wider world is designed as a therapeutic intervention which enhances the Finch Woods Curriculum.
-It takes away the pressures of the tradition class based subjects and takes the pupils out of school to develop their personal and social confidence.
+The Wider World is designed as a therapeutic intervention which enhances the Finch Wood Academy's Curriculum.
+It takes away the pressures of the traditional class based subjects and takes the pupils out of school to develop their personal and social confidence.

 Programme of study

 Key Stage 3:

 By the end of year 9, pupils will have begun to gather qualifications and certificates to evidence their experiences and achievements in The Wider World such as Climbing Nicas L1 (a National Qualification) and The Lord Derby Award.
 Pupils will begin to learn the skills needed to become effective leaders, using structured feedback techniques to review their own and others’ progress in activities.
 Pupils will be confident in and around water, knowing how to keep themselves safe with the use of buoyancy aids and equipment.

 By year 11 at Finch Woods Academy, pupils will developed their skills to a point where they are ready for the demands of life beyond school.
 In Year 11, pupils will develop their independence skills and prepare for employment, further education or training.
 They will complete leadership awards and be on the way to completing the Duke of Edinburgh qualification.

 When out in the community, they will be able to conduct themselves appropriately and safely.
 They will be aware of activities that they can participate in to encourage good social skills and recognise the importance of leisure for good mental health.
 Pupils will take part in college visits and be supported with work experience and independent travel to prepare them for life after Finch Woods Academy.